If you recently started a blog, then you might be wondering what the most important pages are to have on your blog.

 2. About Page

-On an About page, you can tell users about the people behind your website, its purpose, mission, values, and what users should expect to find on your blog.
-This is a must-have page for almost all websites on the internet.
+On an About page, you can tell users about the people behind your WordPress site, its purpose, mission, values, and what users should expect to find on your blog.
+This is an essential page for almost all websites on the internet.

 Besides giving people an introduction, you can use this page to build trust among your audience by explaining your background related to your blog niche.